sntran/craftybox/README.markdown

 * Refactored to use module pattern.
 * Changing gravity should wake up all bodies.
 * Polygon supported.
+* Changed body type setting to `type: "static|dynamic|kinematic"` from `dynamic:true`.
+* Only allow manual shifting entity when body is sleeping.

 ### v0.0.3

-* Added usuage
+* Added usuage.
-* Same attributes as of Crafty's 2D component
+* Same attributes as of Crafty's 2D component.
-* Entities can move and rotate
+* Entities can move and rotate.
 * Finished Box2D example.
 * Don't recreate body when .attr({x, y}) is called again.
 * Made `.isAt`, `.move`, `.shift`, `.attach`, `.detach` work.